Very Very Slow Smoked Brisket

 If you would like to read Pachanga’s original posts click on Texas Brisket Bows to Bradley and Thanks to the Board, and We Need Brisket Recipes.

 I decided to dedicate myself to this little machine and try it on brisket.
-Being from West Texas and transplanted to Dallas/Fort Worth, all I had smoked on before were massive offset smokers using large hunks of mesquite gathered by the trailer full, and barbecuing large packer cut briskets.
-So I started off by measuring the rack size and searching for small briskets between the size of ten to twelve pounds.
+All I had smoked on before were massive offset smokers, using large hunks of mesquite gathered by the trailer full, and barbecuing large packer cut briskets.
+So I started off by measuring the rack size and searching for small briskets, between the size of ten to twelve pounds.
 Short thick and compact briskets to fit on the racks are sometimes hard to find (measuring briskets at the store may have looked goofy, but nobody asked).

-On the subject of trimming, I do my trimming at the store and pick out briskets that are not overly fat capped.
-I wet age for a while and then trim any brown meat off (see more on Wet Aging Beef).
+I do my trimming at the store and pick out briskets that are not overly fat capped.
+I wet age for a while, and then trim any brown meat off (see more on Wet Aging Beef).
 Trim overly thick fat off the deckle (thick) end where the two main muscles join, but only cut of some off the thick surface fat.
 The fat should still cover the deckle by 1/4 inch, and the fat cap should be around 1/4 inch thick.
 If I have a thin flat, I use this trimmed fat to protect the lean side a little more.
-I do not trim into the meat between the muscles any deeper than one inch and usually less.
+I do not trim into the meat between the muscles any deeper than one inch or less.

-I do not get fanatic about trimming.
 Just trim a little on the deckle, probably little to no trimming on the flat and just walk away.
 I figure my guests can trim on the plate and fat always means flavour.
 As slow as this brisket is smoked, the fat renders down to a thin coating anyway.
-I’ve never had any complaints and usually, plates come back empty, fat and lean both gone.
+I’ve never had any complaints and, usually, plates come back empty, fat and lean both gone.

 This recipe will season 4 small briskets (eight pounders) but for a heavy rub or larger briskets this will be enough seasoning for 2.